The Science Behind Oak Barrel-Aged Beer is Brewing Magic

 To sum it up in a few words, barrels became the ideal container for transporting goods.
-Barrels are relatively easy to manufacture, can store large quantities of goods, are easy to move (thanks to the simple fact that they roll), are easy to stack and store in a cargo hold, and are waterproof (though not oxygen proof…more on this later).
+Barrels are relatively easy to manufacture, store large quantities of goods, are easy to move (thanks to the simple fact that they roll), are easy to stack and store in a cargo hold, and are waterproof (though not oxygen-proof…more on this later).

-With all of the solutions and benefits barrels provide to solving Old World shipping woes, there was even more oak barrels had to give.
+With all of the solutions and benefits barrels provide to solving Old World shipping woes, there were even more oak barrels had to give.

 Until fairly recently, trade occurred in one of two ways—by land and by sea.
 Though travel by sea was often much faster than over land, these journeys still took a long time.
-During long voyages, these storage and transport barrels experienced what is often referred to as “resting time.”
+These storage and transport barrels experienced “resting time” during long voyages, which greatly affected the taste.

-In particular, the time alcohol spends sitting in a barrel enables the chemical and physical interaction between wood and alcohol to take place.
-It didn’t take long for people to discover that there was a very distinct difference between alcohol before and after a journey at sea.
+In particular, the time alcohol spends sitting in a barrel enables the chemical and physical interaction between wood and alcohol.
+It didn’t take long for people to discover a very distinct difference between alcohol before and after a journey at sea.

-Take the IPA style of beer for example—a beer named after the long voyage in which it was discovered.
-The English pale ale has long been a popular style of beer, but it didn’t last long enough to survive the journey between England and India.
-The beer simply didn’t have enough alcohol in it to activate the barrels’ scientific magic properly.
+Take IPA beer, for example.
+The English pale ale has long been a popular beer, but it didn’t last long enough to survive the journey between England and India.
+Original pale ale didn’t have enough alcohol in it to activate the barrels’ scientific magic properly.

-Then, brewers added more hops and malt to increase the ABV of the pale ale they were sending to India.
-This increase in ABV not only acted as a preservative (the original intent) but also assisted in the activation of the wooden barrels.
+Then, brewers added more hops and malt to increase the ABV of the pale ale they sent to India.
+This increase in ABV acted as a preservative (the original intent) and assisted in the activation of the wooden barrels.

 The IPA style of beer is an excellent example of the relationship between alcohol, beer, and the basic requirements needed to make barrel-aged beer.